Saltash Town Council

 |Mrs Jean Dent |

 Bill and Jean have lived in Saltash for more than 30 years and both of our children attended primary and secondary schools in Saltash.
-A primary school teacher for many years (mostly across the water in England!) until taking early retirement in 2005.
-Since joining the Town Council in November 2012 as a member for West Ward Jean has been Deputy Mayor (2013/14) and Mayor (2014/15).
-At present she is chairing the Devolution Options Group and the Staffing Committee.
-Jean is also Vice Chairman of both The Services Committee and The Burial Board.
-She is part of the Peace Garden working party, a Town Council representative on The Mabbott Trust, Age UK and Saltash Heritage.
-Jean is currently the chairman of the local Patient Participation Group.
-Outside the Council Jean works for The Royal British Legion and is a member of The Royal Naval Association.
+She was a primary school teacher for many years (mostly across the water in England!) until taking early retirement in 2005.
+Since joining the Town Council in November 2012 as a member for West Ward, Jean has been Deputy Mayor and Mayor twice in recent years.
+At present she is chairing the Library Committee, pushing forward the devolution of Saltash Library from Cornwall Council and also of the Property Committee looking after the properties owned by Saltash Town Council.
+She is a member of the Personnel Committee, The Saltash Neighbourhood Plan and Station Working Parties Jean is the representative of Saltash Town Council on Saltash Heritage, Age UK and the Mabbott Trust.
+Outside the Council Jean is a member of The Royal British Legion and The Royal Naval Association.
 Jean would like to give something back by supporting the community of the vibrant and forward-looking town that is Saltash.

 |Steve Miller |